ssiwan/kmt/README.md

-# Knowledge Management Tool
+# Technical Approach - DHS Knowledge Management Tool

+## DHSKnowledgeManagement
+A prototype of the DHSKnowledgeManagement tool is located at: https://dhsknowledgemanagement.cfapps.io

+## Architectural Description / Code Flow

+**ToDo: Sabu - Please provide architectural description / Code Flow here.

 ## Features
 ### Knowledge Creation
 - Requirement 1: Have the ability to easily create “knowledge articles” (KAs).
 - These can be original records (e.g., specific work instructions or content) and/or packages of content, including documents, user-configurable forms, tables, and workflows

+**ToDo: Jacob or Brendon - Describe how firefighters can create knowledge articles here.

 - Requirement 2: Have the ability to provide multiple levels and formats of information in KAs (e.g., bullet points for senior technical levels, scripted specific details for junior/non-technical staff)

+**ToDo: Jacob or Brendon - Describe how DHS KMT does this.

 - Requirement 3: Allow for role-based security access, to allow control of access and level of information by login

+**ToDo: Jacob or Brendon - Describe.

 ### Knowledge Sharing
 - Requirement 4: Allow for the promotion of process and information across systems and channels, as required

+**ToDo: Describe.

 - Requirement 5: Have the ability to create user-defined rules for creation (e.g., mandatory fields) and lifecycle management (e.g., who, how, when revised and updated)

+**ToDo: Describe.

 - Requirement 6: Trigger escalation processes (e.g., automated emails/texts to approvers, reminders) for lifecycle activities revised and updated)

+**ToDo: Describe.

 ### Knowledge Development
 - Requirement 7: Have the ability to update and improve KAs and access the value of usage as input to predicting new records or record types

+**ToDo: Describe.

 - Requirement 8: Show innovation by learning from existing records (e.g., types, content, usage) and prompting to create new KAs

-# DHSKnowledgeManagement
+**ToDo: Describe.

-## Development
+## DHSKnowledgeManagement Development / How-To's

 Before you can build this project, you must install and configure the following dependencies on your machine: